University of Massachusetts Lowell: Athletics

 UMass Lowell athletic teams compete in a variety of men's and women's sports in Division I. Men's sports include baseball, basketball, cross country, ice hockey, lacrosse, track and field, and soccer.
 Women's sports are basketball, cross country, lacrosse, track and field, field hockey, soccer, and softball.
 As of July 1, 2013, 14 of UMass Lowell's Division II teams moved up to Division I, joining the America East Conference.
 The River Hawks, with the exception of men's ice hockey, previously competed in the Northeast-10 Conference at the Division II level.
 Past champions include the 1988 men's basketball team, the 1991 men's cross country team, the men's ice hockey team (three times) and the field hockey team twice (2005, 2010).
 The 2010 field hockey team finished its season with a perfect 24–0 record.

 The university's men's ice hockey team plays in the Hockey East Association and plays its home games at the Tsongas Center at UMass Lowell.
 In 2013, the men's hockey team won the Hockey East regular-season and tournament championships and advanced to the NCAA Division I Championship "Frozen Four," all for the first time in the university's history.
 The men's hockey team repeated as Hockey East champions in 2014 while advancing to the NCAA Division I Men's Ice Hockey Championship for the third straight year and sixth time overall.
 Goalie Connor Hellebuyck is the only Hockey East player to receive the league tournament's Most Valuable Player Award in two consecutive years, earning the honor in 2013 and 2014.

-The nickname "River Hawks" came about during the school's transition from the University of Lowell to UMass Lowell and was inspired by the campus's location along the Merrimack River.
-The University of Lowell's nickname was the Chiefs, which was abandoned in favor of the current name.
-A campus-wide poll was conducted for student input and final candidates included the Ospreys and the Raging Rapids, according to the Connector student newspaper.

 Alumni and notable people

 Alumni activity

 In 2018, a total of 8,158 alumni were supporting UMass Lowell financially, representing 10.2% of the alumni body.

+In June 2022, UMass Lowell announced it had received a donation of $5-million from Android Co-founder and alumnus Rich Miner, which included a $2-million matching donation from the state.

+This announcement coincided with elevating computer science from a department to a school within the Kennedy College of Sciences, named the Richard A. Miner School of Computer & Information Sciences.
+The dedication of the Richard Miner School of Computer & Information Sciences occurred on October 26, 2022.